AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Prefix query.md

 # Prefix query

-You can use prefix query to query data that matches a specified prefix.
+You can call the PrefixQuery operation to query data that matches a specified prefix.
 When a table contains a TEXT string, Tablestore tokenizes the string and matches tokens by using the specified prefix.

 ## Operations

-You can call the Search or ParallelScan operation and set the query type to PrefixQuery to perform prefix query.
+You can call the Search or ParallelScan operation and set the query type to PrefixQuery to implement prefix query.

 ## Use Tablestore SDKs